 - Diet (i.e., what I put in my body as food, fuel, or sustenance) is of paramount importance.
 The KISS (Keep It Simple, Stupid) method applies here.
 The simpler the food, the more beneficial it is to me.
 The more the food looks like it did in its original state, the better it is for me.
 If it comes wrapped in plastic, encased in cardboard, Styrofoam, cellophane, aluminum, or glass, it is probably less beneficial than things that don’t.
 I should avoid those types of food as much as possible, but where I can’t or don’t want to, I should both: be very aware (by reading labels) of what extra / unnecessary / unhealthy ingredients are coming inside that package; and be sure to balance consumption of those foods with other, healthier choices.
 I will limit my consumption of foods prepared by strangers.
 It is my belief that the closer my relationship to the preparer of the food, the more likely that food is to be good (or at least not bad) for me.
 I will prepare my own meals as much as possible.
 I will plan ahead by stocking my fridge / cabinets / workspace with foods that are good for me, so I am not forced to make bad decisions due to limited options.

 ExerciseMovement is essential.
-Because I am not an athlete and never plan to be, nor am I a supermodel (though I could be… lol!), I refuse to become obsessed with points, pounds, number of reps, number of calories burned, miles logged, etc. My only obsession will be making time daily or at least 4 out of 7 days to get in the movement that I enjoy, that brings me pleasure, and preferably, that causes me to break a sweat.
-For me, this includes: dancing, gardening, stretching, dancing, swimming, hiking, biking, stretching, dancing, and stretching.
+Because I am not an athlete and never plan to be, nor am I a supermodel (though I could be… lol!), I refuse to become obsessed with points, pounds, number of reps, number of calories burned, miles logged, etc. My only obsession will be making time daily or at least 4 out of 7 days to get in the movement at gym that I enjoy, that brings me pleasure, and preferably, that causes me to break a sweat.
+I do look fit but as I had stubborn fat or commonly known as belly fat all around; thus, I used Phen24 for a month which you can too check it out if you want fast results.
+Keep in mind that you need to rigorously exercise while consuming it as the supplement alone cannot help you get your desired goals.
+For me, exercise in general includes: dancing, gardening, stretching, dancing, swimming, hiking, biking, stretching, dancing, and stretching.
 Also – sex is exercise.
 Especially when done with a partner, and especially when done right.

 - Nature is a source of regenerative energy and healing for me.
 Its cycles mirror my own internal cycles of birth, growth, death, and rebirth.
 I must dedicate time to interact with nature on a daily basis, whether by combining it with my physical activity (e.g., hiking, gardening, walking), by meditating on some aspect of nature (e.g., a tree, squirrels playing in the yard, a vase of fresh cut flowers), or incorporating nature into or acknowledging it as I go about my daily routines (e.g., taking lunch outside, touching a leaf as I pass, observing the movement of the clouds overhead).